 As in most big, developing-world cities, safety in Manila is more complicated than you might have expected.

 However, a lot of unnecessary fear comes from not understanding, so here’s my take on a nuanced and realistic answer.

-IMPORTANT: This is a perspective, not a suggestion of what you should or shouldn't do.
-Whether good or bad, events and data may evolve faster than I update this page.
+This is a perspective.
+It is not a suggestion of what you should or shouldn’t do.
+Good things and bad things alike may happen faster than I update this page.
 I visit Manila frequently and consider it worth visiting.
-Your own travel experience, street-savviness, priorities, or concerns may lead to a different choice--and that's just fine.
+Your own travel experience, street-savviness, priorities, or concerns may lead to a different choice—and that’s just fine.

 Is It Safe For Foreigners In Manila?

 Manila is an inexpensive city to visit, but that doesn’t help if subjects to unnecessary risk!

 Incredibly high population density, combined with striking poverty, means that plenty of crime will happen, and probably not too far away.

 However, it’s important to understand the relative risk (i.e., per capita) and how often violent crimes are between locals, high-profile foreigners, or truly random tourists.